milos-aleksic/Docs/docs/DownloadPro/configuration.md

 # Configuration

 After **DownloadPro** was installed, you may add it as an element to the appropriate ZOO type.
 Use the following steps:
-- press the "gear tab";
+- Press the "gear tab".
-- choose desirable application group *(e.g. Blog, Static pages)*;
+- Choose desirable application group *(e.g. Blog, Static pages)*.
-- click on the *"Edit elements"* link, that appears under the type name *(e.g. Article, Author, etc.)*;
+- Click on the *"Edit elements"* link, that appears under the type name *(e.g. Article, Author, etc.)*.
-- click on the appropriate element on the right panel in order to add **DownloadPro** element to the appropriate type.
+- Click on the appropriate element on the right panel in order to add **DownloadPro** element to the appropriate type.

 ![DownloadPro](/images/dnloadpro_element.png)